Discord-Account-Support-Corp/DASC-Community-Documentation/INTRODUCTION.md

-# Welcome To The Copyright &copy; DASC
+# Welcome To The DASC&copy; Public Knowledge Base
+This Is The Public DASC&copy; Knowledge Base This Is A Draft Intro